wbabik/Practical_computing/Class_11/Class_11.md

 #### Exercise 3

 Create vector with ID numbers starting from 100.
-Use one of the functions introduced above to determine what should be the length of the vector.
+Use one of the functions introduced previously to determine what should be the length of the vector.
 Name the vector `ID`.
 Expected result: